Ladies Up

 Artist Kyra Watkins getting started on her first mural in Portland, OR.

-For this collaboration, PSAA chose a broad theme: a line-up of emerging local female-identifying artists.
+For this collaboration, PSAA chose a broad theme: a line-up of emerging female-identifying artists.
 Female/femme/non-binary artists are highly underrepresented when it comes to overall access to painting in public space.
 As a result of this gender inequity, not all perspectives and stories are being told in our artistic landscape.
 Street art is a very male-dominated culture, so PSAA has been working to create opportunities and safe spaces for female-identifying muralists to paint.

 MEET THE MURALISTS